A diverse curriculum builds Corps members’ skills in the following areas:

 Project Management: The understanding of the specific skills and knowledge to plan and lead small and large scale projects.

 Technical Expertise: Expanding knowledge of the technology-based platforms and tools that can improve efficiency and efficacy as a leader.

 Various learning modalities are utilized to deliver the curriculum to teams and individuals, including:

 LearnUpon: An online learning management system where participants engage in self-paced learning, connect with other corps members and their advisor.

 Virtual Teamwork: In between the in-person sessions, Corps members collaborate with their team to execute their community project.

-In-person Teamwork: At each of our four in-person sessions, Corps members will work together in their project teams, to learn and apply the skills and knowledge of the curriculum.
+In-person Teamwork: At each of our four in-person sessions, Corps Members will work together collaboratively to learn and apply skills and knowledge of the curriculum.